mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.6 - 4-4-2017 =
+* Fixed: Select2 conflict with WooCommerce 3.0
+* Fixed: an issue with returning incorrect date range in reports

 = 1.5 - 3-15-2017 =
 * Fixed: a few typos